We’re open! Welcome to The Oasis at Death Valley – North America’s only true desert oasis.Stay at The Oasis

 Welcome to the new and improved Ranch at Death Valley.
 The sprawling, 3-diamond hotel has been part of a $100 million renaissance and is the energetic center of activity in Death Valley.
 Set along Highway 190 next to the National Park Service Visitor Center, you can enjoy a classic town square with towering date palms and mission California architecture.
 There’s lots of room to spread out with huge lawns set along an 18-hole golf course – the lowest elevation course in the world, a natural spring-fed pool to help keep cool, and rooms with exterior entrances and private patios.
 Plus, there are great to-go food options to help you enjoy your stay as you set out for adventure in Death Valley National Park.

-Escape to The Ranch This Summer and Save Up to 30%
+Escape to The Oasis and Save Up to 30%

 Save Up To 30%

-A limited-time offer for the summer.
+A limited-time offer.
 Stay longer and save up to 30%.Save Now

 Health & Safety

 We’re taking steps to create a safe environment for our guests and employees.Learn More

 Privacy and Space